Smaato: Europe’s privacy law changed ad-buying behavior in mobile publishing

 The San Francisco company analyzed trillions of ad requests and impressions on its platform in the first half of 2018 and found that spending on privacy-compliant ad impressions increased 6.5 times from when Europe’s new regulation went into effect on May 25 to June 30.
 That changed happened as more in-app publishers offered privacy-compliant ad inventory.
 Smaato added that mobile ad prices increased 17 percent globally for non-targeted impressions, the result of targeted impressions rapidly decreasing as publishers sought to limit their exposure to regulatory scrutiny.

 The General Data Protection Regulation (GDPR) went to effect on May 25, providing a legal framework for protecting personal data across Europe.
-Smaato described it as causing a shake-up in the mobile advertising world in the first half of 2018.
+Smaato described it as causing a shake-up in the mobile advertising world in the first half of the year.

 “Smaato has been a transparent partner to brands and publishers through GDPR implementation, and we’re thrilled to be the first major platform to provide data about the effects of the regulation on prices and inventory demand,” said Smaato president Arndt Groth, in a statement.
 “We believe that the mobile advertising market benefits from having informed participants that can see the effects of major trends on their own advertising business.”

 The regulation is intended to give European Union residents greater control of their personal data.
-Due to strict rules for acquiring user consent, the mobile advertising industry in Europe saw a decrease in advertising supply, but that low supply was matched with increased demand, resulting in higher advertising prices.
+Due to strict rules for acquiring user consent, the mobile advertising industry in Europe saw a decrease in advertising supply, but that low supply was paired with increased demand, resulting in higher advertising prices.
 On Smaato’s platform, this translated to rising effective costs per mille (eCPM) for non-targeted inventory worldwide.
 Prices for ads rose 17 percent.

 Publishers with high volumes of U.S. traffic saw their business grow in the first half.
 On the Smaato platform, non-targeted ad impressions in the U.S. saw the highest increase in ad space prices, with eCPMs rising 62 percent on average after the GDPR went into effect.
-The Americas and Asia Pacific regions also saw rising eCPMs for their targeted inventory post-GDPR.
+The Americas and Asia-Pacific regions also saw rising eCPMs for their targeted inventory post-GDPR.
 In the Americas, eCPMs for targeted inventory rose 50 percent, and in APAC, they increased 14 percent.

 The GDPR applies to any entities, located anywhere in the world, that control or process the personal data of EU residents.
 Personal data can include: geolocation (GPS-based or IP-based); advertiser identification (IDFA/Google Ad ID); Internet Protocol Address (IP); or any other “online identifier” (e.g. device IDs, user names, etc.).
-Publishers had to ask their consumers if they consented to sharing their data.
-That process took some time and caused a decline.
+To ensure compliance, publishers had to ask their consumers if they consented to sharing their data.
+That process took some time and caused an initial decline.

 But Smaato said that as more publishers gain consent and targeted supply recovers, ad spending for GDPR-applicable ad impressions is consistently increasing.
 From May 25 to June 30, there was an increase in daily ad spending of 6.5 times for GDPR-applicable ad impressions with valid consent.